 None of the numerous processes utilised for the preparation of black table olives undergo sodium hydroxide treatment (Bianchi, 2003).
 In the Greek method, the olives are kept for a specific period of time (three to six months) in 8% brine solution.
 Lactobacillus plantarum, used as a starter culture to degrade oleuropein, may substitute for the chemical treatment of olives.
-In studies by Marsilio & Lanza (1998; Marsilio et al., 1996), the lactic acid bacteria first hydrolysed oleuropein by means of β-glucosidase to form oleuropein aglycone that was further degraded by esterase action to hydroxytyrosol and elenolic acid.
+In studies by Marsilio & Lanza (1998; Marsilio et al., 1996), the lactic acid bacteria first hydrolysed oleuropein by means of β -glucosidase to form oleuropein aglycone that was further degraded by esterase action to hydroxytyrosol and elenolic acid.
 The quantity of hydrolysis products from oleuropein might be considered as a qualitative feature for the maturation of olives (Esti et al., 1998).

-Many changes occur during table olive processing, and they affect the chemical and organoleptic properties of the product (Romero et al., 2004a; 2004b).
+Many changes occur during table olive processing, and they affect the chemical and organoleptic properties of the product (Romero et al., 2004).
 In the Spanish method, sodium hydroxide hydrolyses oleuropein into hydroxytyrosol and elenolic acid glucoside (Brenes et al., 1995).
-Hydroxytyrosol then diffuses from the flesh into the brine.
+Hydroxytyrosol then rapidly diffuses from the flesh into the brine.
 Oleuropein content thus diminishes during the fermentation process (Soler-Rivas et al., 2000).

 Ruiz-Barba et al., (1993) reported that non-alkali treated olive brines contained hydroxytyrosol, tyrosol, vanillic acid, verbascoside, luteolin-7-glucoside and oleuropein.
 Alkali treated olive brines contained hydroxytyrosol, tyrosol and vanillic acid.
-Ryan et al (1999; 2003) showed the phenolic changes in olives during maturation and compared the phenolic content from olive fruits after hydrolysis with an acid and a base (Ryan et al., 2001).
+Ryan et al (2001) compared the phenolic content from olive fruits after hydrolysis with an acid and a base.
 Acid hydrolysis affected the breakdown of oleuropein into hydroxytyrosol glucoside, whereas after base hydrolysis oleuropein was not found at all.
 Tyrosol was detected at higher concentrations after base than following acid hydrolysis.
 This supports the suggestion that a large proportion of the phenolic fraction is either transferred into the brine and/or destroyed under acidic/basic conditions.
 The chemical structures and metabolite products of main phenolic compounds in the olive plant before processing are shown in Figure 1.2.